 Within this flat surface called the picture plane, the artist places forms (objects, figures, lines or shapes) in arrangements, similar to the way a composer will arrange the notes, melody and instrumentation in music.
 These forms will have an underlying linear structure individually, and as a unit.
 For example, a bowl will be half-sphere, with an ellipse at its top (or a full circle if looking straight down at it); a tree would be a vertical line or cylinder, with the leaves in a spherical or conical shape; a wooden chair would have a linear structure of geometrical forms such as squares or rectangles (or cubes), with vertical and horizontal lines (and diagonal if not looking straight at it).
 This linear structure can also be called the scaffolding or architecture - of each form, and of the painting as a whole.
 A painter can plan this structure ahead of time, or find the structure through working and studying the relationships between the forms, in terms of drawing, color, space, value (light and dark), etc. But the artist must learn to see the relationships as a "whole" - a unified picture, in each painting, and also in general; this can take many years of painting to learn.
 This whole arrangement is an expression of the artist's vision and statement.

-Another consideration is the concept of space in painting, which I will cover in more detail on another page.
+Another consideration is the concept of space in painting, which I cover in more detail in Design IV.
 Basically, there are different types of space in painting, practiced throughout history.
 The earliest can be called 'primitive' space, which is that of the earliest artists, and some trained and untrained contemporary artists.
 It consists of a flat surface, often without perspective, modeling of lights and darks or shading; instead emphasizing flat patterns or decoration, for instance Grandma Moses.
 Oriental art also has a tradition of a flat surface in painting.
 The word 'decorative' can have a negative connotation in art, suggesting that the work is 'too flat,' more like the physical and emotional shallowness of wallpaper, rather than a work which has some suggested physical and emotional depth.
 In the 19th century, painters in France were influenced by Japanese prints, and started an evolution toward flat space in western painting, which continues today.
 Another type of space is illusional space, which was developed during the Renaissance, and consists of a system of perspective to depict forms receding into space (parallel lines depicting forms such as roads which appear to converge in the distance).
 This type of space predominated from the Renaissance until the mid-19th century (although some traditional artists still use this representational approach).
 Cezanne evolved a new type of space which combined the attributes of both of these two types of space - flat and illusional - to create paintings that contained a powerful tension between these two spatial concepts, which influenced 20th century art in a major way.
 There is also a modern type of space, developed initially by Jackson Pollock, which is a flat, all-over type of space that perhaps resembles infinite space - like that in outer space.

-Traditional painting (realism or representational art) uses the system of perspective to depict space, either 2-point perspective based on a semi-mathematical system, or atmospheric perspective, which is a non-mathematical, artistic method of suggesting distance.
+Traditional painting (realism or representational art) uses the system of perspective to depict space, either linear perspective based on a semi-mathematical system, or atmospheric perspective, which is a non-mathematical, artistic method of suggesting distance.
 It consists of lessening the intensity and contrast of tones and colors as the forms recede in space in a painting, for instance in a landscape.
 As we often see in nature, the distant hills and trees will appear more pale, with less contrast, less detail, etc. Artists have been using these two techniques since the Renaissance; the Impressionists particularly used atmospheric perspective to indicate spatial distance.
 This is one of a number of 'spatial cues' used by representational artists to suggest deep space.
 Others are: decreasing the size of objects as they are further away; overlapping of forms to suggest depth; putting more contrast in the forms closest to the picture plane (light and dark); moving the further forms higher up in the painting; using modeling to depict 3-dimensional form.
-So, representational paintings have a tradition of foreground, middle ground, and background, whereas modern painting often places littleor no emphasis on the illusion of distance.
+(See Design IV for more information about spatial cues.)
+So, representational paintings have a tradition of foreground, middle ground, and background, whereas modern painting often places little or no emphasis on the illusion of distance.
 There are spatial dynamics in modern painting also; certain forms may be composed to suggest difference in spatial position, by some of the same methods: overlapping, size, contrast of value or color, lessening intensity of color, etc., within what is referred to as the 'integrity' of the picture plane - which means that there is the tension between 2-D and 3-D, but that the essential flatness of the picture plane has not been challenged.

 Other traditional methods include: blending and modeling of forms to achieve three dimensions (as opposed to the more modern way of using separate strokes, marks, dabs, etc. to create a more flat, two-dimensional work); using a 'focal point,' which means a center of interest, a main subject or form (as opposed to the modern concept of the entire (all-over) picture plane being equally important); relying on value and tone (lights and darks) to achieve form and compositional unity (as opposed to the modern dependence on color); linear perspective (as opposed to atmospheric perspective, or no perspective or illusional space at all in modern works).
 Representational, or traditional, art, tries to create the illusion of "real" space in a painting; modern and contemporary art (except for contemporary realist painters, of course) wish to create a non-illusionistic art - the reality for them is the flat space of the canvas.
 In art since the Manet and the Impressionists, the "dab" becomes an actual structural unit in the composition, similar to the idea of a mosaic.